 Mary McGrath, assistant professor of political science in the Weinberg College of Arts and Sciences, had this to say about the findings.
 “An impulse to repay a collaborator is a good thing in many scenarios – but giving preferential treatment contingent upon a contribution to your cause has some troubling implications in terms of ethical behaviour.”
 So, while it’s something that can have ethical implications, the fact remains that humans are motivated by reciprocity.

-Video games may be more effective than traditional team building games.
+#2: Video games may be more effective than traditional team building activities.

 A new study by information systems professors found that newly-formed work teams experienced a 20% increase in productivity on subsequent tasks after playing video games together for just 45 minutes.